The spiritual message hidden in 'Star Wars'

 But the film hints that Luke might not be the "last Jedi," after all.
 Even without his help, Rey is remarkably skilled at connecting with the Force, the mysterious energy that pervades the galaxy.

 This is where some cultural commentators see an argument against organized religion.
-In previous "Star Wars" films, using the Force required joining the Jedis and spending years learning the "old ways" from established masters, just like real-life clergy.
+In previous "Star Wars" films, using the Force required joining the Jedis and spending years learning the "old ways" from established masters.

 Luke seems to say that none of that matters anymore.